CMU-99P-Fall25-Practicum/Omen/README.md

 The GUI is built in [Wails](htts://wails.io).
 On top of the Go dependency above, it requires npm (available [here](https://nodejs.org/en/download/)) and the ipaddr.js (`npm install ipaddr.js`).

-Once you have Wails, npm, and ipaddr.js installed, you can simply run `mage gui true` to compile a *debug* version (false for production version) of the input gui and have it placed in the `artefacts` directory.
+Once you have Wails, npm, and ipaddr.js installed, you can simply run `mage gui false` input gui and have it placed in the `artefacts` directory.

+#### Developing

+Wails includes a development server with hot-reload (thanks to vite) that fronts both a local app and webapp.
+Access it by navigating into `omen-gui` and calling `wails dev`.

 ## Quick Start